hectorm/hblock/README.md

 [mirror-zeustracker.abuse.ch]: https://raw.githubusercontent.com/zant95/hmirror/master/data/zeustracker.abuse.ch/list.txt

 ## Disclaimer
-- **Read the script** to make sure it is what you need.
-- This script, by default, replaces the `/etc/hosts` file of your system.
+This script, by default, replaces the `/etc/hosts` file of your system.
 I am not responsible for any damage or loss, always make backups.

 ## License
 See the [license](LICENSE) file.